MIT-STARLab/CLICK-A-RPi/pat/README.md

 -Uses FPGA class.
 -Used by Calibration and Tracking classes

-Image Processing and Control Algorithms:
+## Image Processing and Control Algorithms
 These classes are the heart of the control system and use the hardware abstraction classes to implement the fine pointing control capability.

 processing.h, processing.cpp: